MateuszJanduraUszu/mjmem/docs/reference/smart_pointer/reference_counter-dtor.md

 ## Remarks

-Even though the constructor stores the number of references, the destructor is trivial, meaning it doesn't perform any specific actions.
+Even though the constructor stores the number of references, the destructor is trivial, meaning it does not perform any specific actions.

 ## Requirements